Keyboard shortcuts

 echo "Hello Bob!" | tsp --wallet alice send --sender-vid alice --receiver-vid bob

-INFO tsp: received message (11 bytes) from did:web:did.teaspoon.world:user:alice
+INFO tsp: received confidential message (11 bytes) from did:web:did.teaspoon.world:endpoint:alice3 (HPKE Auth, Ed25519 signature)

 Hello Bob!

-DID types supported
+Supported DID types

 The TSP CLI example application supports two types of decentralized identifiers: